Robert Crumb: Professional collaborations

 Crumb collaborated with his wife, Aline Kominsky-Crumb, on many strips and comics, including Dirty Laundry Comics, Self-Loathing Comics, and work published in The New Yorker.

 In 1978, Crumb allowed his artwork to be used as pictorial rubber stamp designs by Top Drawer Rubber Stamp Company, a collaboration between cartoonist Art Spiegelman, publisher Françoise Mouly, and people living at Quarry Hill Creative Center in Rochester, Vermont.
 R. Crumb's imagery proved to be some of the most popular designs produced by this avant-garde pictorial stamp company.

 In the 1980s and 1990s, Crumb illustrated a number of writer Charles Bukowski's stories, including the collection The Captain Is Out to Lunch and the Sailors Have Taken Over the Ship and the story "Bring Me Your Love".

+In 1983, illustrations by Robert Crumb accompanied Texas Crude: The How-To on Talkin’ Texan, a compendium of regional slang compiled by Ken Weaver, former drummer of The Fugs.

 In 1984–1985 Crumb produced a series of illustrations for the tenth anniversary edition of Edward Abbey's environmental-themed novel The Monkey Wrench Gang, published in 1985 by Dream Garden Press of Salt Lake City.
 Many of these illustrations also appeared in a 1987 Monkey Wrench Gang calendar, and remain available on T-shirts.

 R. Crumb Comix, a theatrical production based on his work and directed by Johnny Simons, was produced in Fort Worth, Texas, in 1986.
 It was revived at Duke University in 1990, and co-starred Avner Eisenberg.
 The development of the play was supervised by Crumb, who also served as set designer, drawing larger-than-life representations of some of his most famous characters all over the floors and walls of the set.

 Crumb's collaboration with David Zane Mairowitz, the illustrated, part-comic biography and bibliography Introducing Kafka (1993), a.k.a.
 Kafka for Beginners, is one of his less sexual- and satire-oriented, comparably highbrow works.
 It is well-known and favorably received, and due to its popularity was republished as R. Crumb's Kafka.